Deep Frequency Filtering for Domain Generalization: Experiments

-Person re-identification (ReID) is a representative open-set retrieval task, where different domains do not share their label space.
-We employ existing protocols for domain generalizable person ReID to evaluate the generalization ability of our method.
-In the Protocol-2 and Protocol-3, we use ``Leave-One-Out'' evaluation strategy as in~\cite{zhao2020learning,liu2022debiased}.
-Among the four datasets (CUHK-SYSU (CS) \cite{xiao2017joint}, MSMT17 (MS) \cite{wei2018person}, CUHK03 (C3) \cite{li2014deepreid} and Market-1501 (MA) \cite{zheng2015scalable}), three of them serve as the source domains for training while the remaining one is taken as an unseen target domain for testing.
-The Protocol-2 only adopts the training set of source domains while the Protocol-3 combines both the training and testing sets of source domains for training.
-For the Protocol-4 in Table \ref{table:Protocol}, several large-scale ReID datasets \egno, CUHK02 (C2)\cite{li2013locally}, CUHK03 (C3) \cite{li2014deepreid}, Market-1501 (MA) \cite{zheng2015scalable} and CUHK-SYSU (CS) \cite{xiao2017joint}, are viewed as the source domains for source-domain training.
-Each of the small-scale ReID datasets including VIPeR \cite{gray2008viewpoint}, PRID \cite{hirzer2011person}, GRID \cite{loy2009multi} and iLIDS \cite{zheng2009associating} is used as the unseen target domain for testing.
-Considering another popular dataset DukeMTMC \cite{zheng2017unlabeled} has been taken down by its publisher, we exclude it from the source domains in our experiments.
-The final performance is an average over $10$ repeated experiments with random seeds.
+For Task-1, Office-Home dataset~\cite{li2017deeper} is a commonly used domain generalization (DG) benchmark on the task of classification.
+It consists of 4 domains (\ieno, Art (Ar), Clip Art (Cl), Product (Pr), Real-World (Rw)).
+Among them, three domains are used for training and the remaining one is considered as the unknown target domain for testing.

-We use the cumulative matching characteristics (CMC) at Rank-1 accuracy (R1), and mean average precision (mAP) on target domains for effectivenes evaluation.
+For Task-2, person ReID is a representative open-set retrieval task, where different domains do not share their label space. i) following \cite{zhao2020learning,liu2022debiased}, we take four large-scale datasets (CUHK-SYSU (CS) \cite{xiao2017joint}, MSMT17 (MS) \cite{wei2018person}, CUHK03 (C3) \cite{li2014deepreid} and Market-1501 (MA) \cite{zheng2015scalable}).
+For evaluation, a model is trained on three domains and tested on the remaining one. ii) several large-scale ReID datasets \egno, CUHK02 \cite{li2013locally}, CUHK03, Market-1501 and CUHK-SYSU, are viewed as multiple source domains.
+Each small-scale ReID dataset including VIPeR \cite{gray2008viewpoint}, PRID \cite{hirzer2011person}, GRID \cite{loy2009multi} and iLIDS \cite{zheng2009associating} is used as an unseen target domain.
+To comply with the General Ethical Conduct, we exclude DukeMTMC from the source domains.